-This is an appeal from a judgment of conviction, pursuant to a guilty plea, of trafficking in a controlled substance.
-The district court sentenced appellant to a prison term of twenty years with minimum parole eligibility of seven years.
-The district court also ordered appellant to pay a \$5,000.00 fine and a \$25.00 administrative fee.
+This is an appeal from a judgment of conviction, pursuant to a guilty plea, of one count of possession of a controlled substance.
+The district court sentenced appellant to 12 to 48 months in prison.

-Appellant contends that the sentence constitutes cruel and unusual punishment in violation of the United States and Nevada constitutions because the sentence is disproportionate to the crime.
-Appellant also contends that the district court abused its discretion in imposing the sentence.
-We disagree.
+Appellant contends that the sentence constitutes cruel and unusual punishment in violation of the United States and Nevada constitutions because the sentence is disproportionate to the crime.2 We disagree.

 The Eighth Amendment does not require strict proportionality between crime and sentence, but forbids only an extreme sentence that is grossly disproportionate to the Harmelin v.
-Michigan, 501 U.S. 957, 1000-01 (1991) crime. (plurality opinion).
-Regardless of its severity, a sentence that is within the statutory limits is not "'cruel and unusual punishment unless the statute fixing punishment is unconstitutional or the sentence is so unreasonably disproportionate to the offense as to shock the conscience.'"
+Michigan, 501 U.S. 957, 1000-01 (1991) (plurality opinion).
+Regardless of its severity, a sentence that is within the statutory limits is not "'cruel and unusual punishment unless the statute fixing punishment unconstitutional or the sentence is so disproportionate to the offense as to shock the conscience."
 Blume v.
 State, 112 Nev.
 472, 475, 915 P.2d 282, 284 (1996)